 As a student you will be able to develop your musical ability, critical analysis and recording skills, thanks to teachers with professional experience in their subject areas.

 This learning opportunity is ideal if you wish to either study music at a higher level or become a practitioner/performer in a range of areas within music or the wider creative industries.

-Why choose Brock for Music Level 3 Extended Diploma?
+Music Level 3 Extended Diploma?

 At Brock we believe that musicians flourish amongst other musicians, and all our music teachers are active music practitioners at some level.

 Our large Music department gives you the ideal environment to develop your musical skills by performing with others in groups and ensembles.

 You will also benefit from our various music rooms and resources.

 These include modern Mac computers running Logic & Sibelius software, Bösendorfer, Bechstein & Yamaha pianos, recording studios and drum studios, plus well-equipped teaching and practice rooms.

 You will learn through a mixture of independent study, lectures, tutorials, practical sessions, and individual and group project work.